ctcl-bregis/script-dump/README.md

 ## Directories

 ### analytics
-These scripts put data into graphs, gather data or otherwise analyze data.
+These scripts are for analyzing data.

-These scripts are not data collection tools as one would possibly think when hearing the term "analytics".

 ### converters
 These scripts convert one type of data, may it be files, to another format.